Close Icon

 I’m interested in your properties outside Walsall.
 How do I register my interest?

 We allocate all our homes outside the Walsall area to the local authority where the property is located.
-You should register with the relevant local authority who will then refer you to whg for a home if applicable.
+You should register with the relevant local authority who will then nominate you to whg for a home if applicable.

 Open/Close Icon